Zhenlisme/heliano/readme.md

 Here we will use the genome of Xenopus tropicalis as an example.

 # To contact us
-For any questions, please email us:
+For any questions, please email us: zhen.li3@universite-paris-saclay.fr or nicolas.pollet@universite-paris-saclay.fr
-### Zhen Li
-li.zhen3@universite-paris-saclay.fr or zhenliseme@gmail.com